 Although relatively compact, Southeast Asia has a seemingly infinite amount of climates to match its varied mountains, beaches, religions and cuisines.
-Weather patterns vary wildly even within the same country -- in Thailand, for instance, when it’s the sunny dry season in Phuket, it’s time for monsoons just 300km away on the island of Koh Samui.
+Weather patterns vary wildly even within the same country -- in Thailand, for instance, when it’s the sunny dry season in Phuket, it’s time for monsoons less than 200 miles away on the island of Koh Samui.

 Whether planning a weeklong beach holiday or a three-month trek around the region, it’s useful to know what weather to expect.
 Here’s a handy guide to high and low seasons in some of Southeast Asia’s most popular spots.

 When to go: April to October.
-Temperatures average 24-30°C and the weather is mostly dry.
+Temperatures average 75-86 F, and the weather is mostly dry.
 July to September is peak holiday season and when you can expect to pay the highest rates.

 Rainy season: December to February.
-These months average 309 mm of rain, although it’s more akin to short, intense showers than day-long deluges, meaning you can still enjoy an excellent (and cheap) holiday.
+These months average 12 inches of rain, though it’s more akin to short, intense showers than daylong deluges, meaning you can still enjoy an excellent (and cheap) holiday.

 When to go: January to March and June to September.
 Malaysia straddles the equator, so it’s hot and humid year-round but these months have the lowest average rainfall.